asteriondb/dbTwig/examples/react/README.md

   4. Choose a password for the DbTwig example schema
   5. AsterionDB schema username [asteriondb_objvault]

-If your AsterionDB installation is not listening on it's default port (i.e. 8080) you will have to modify the React example application's configuration.
-Here are the steps:

-  1. Open up /home/asterion/asterion/oracle/dbTwig/examples/react/javaScript/reactExample/public/assets/config.js in an editor
-  2. Set the value of dbTwigHost appropriately (e.g. http://localhost:8888)

 From the ./asterion/oracle/dbTwig/examples/react subdirectory run the installation script install.sh to install the react example application.

 ## Accessing The React Example Application ##